- Sign your Waiver!

 - We kindly ask you to refrain from talking as the instructor will guide you through the class.

 - If you must leave early, let your instructor know before class begins.
+Leaving early is seen as disrespectful to both your fellow yogis and instructor.

 - The first class is always the hardest.
 Don't wait too long before your next class, so you can start building endurance.